Police: Fayetteville Couple Starved, Handcuffed Child As Punishment

-FAYETTEVILLE (KFSM) — A Fayetteville couple faces child abuse charges after police say they punished their 8-year-old boy by handcuffing him to a table for several hours a day and starving him for months.
+FAYETTEVILLE (KFSM) — A Fayetteville couple faces child abuse charges after police say they punished an 8-year-old boy by handcuffing him to a table for several hours a day and starving him for months.

-Miranda, who is pregnant and has four other children, singled the boy out for punishment because she was jealous that her mother loved him more than her, according to a probable cause affidavit.
+Miranda, who is pregnant and has four other children, singled her son out for punishment because she was jealous that her mother loved him more than her, according to a probable cause affidavit.

-Miranda said the boy refused to stay in timeout and stole junk food from the kitchen, so they began handcuffing him to a school desk in their living room between 8 p.m. and 4 a.m., according to the affidavit.
+Miranda said her son refused to stay in timeout and stole junk food from the kitchen, so she and Tovias began handcuffing him to a school desk in their living room between 8 p.m. and 4 a.m., according to the affidavit.

-Miranda tried to take the boy to the bathroom overnight, but eventually had him sleep on a trash bag because he stained the carpet a few times, according to the affidavit.
+Miranda tried to take her son to the bathroom overnight, but eventually had him sleep on a trash bag because he stained the carpet a few times, according to the affidavit.

+Tovias, Miranda's live-in boyfriend and the biological father of two of their children, denied the allegations.
+Fayetteville police said he is not the victim's father.

-Fayetteville police learned of the allegations on Wednesday (Jan.
-24) after officials at the state Department of Human Services alerted them to a possible case of child abuse at the couple’s home on Harvard Street.
+Police learned of the allegations on Wednesday (Jan.
+24) after officials at the state Department of Human Services alerted them to a possible case of child abuse at the couple's home on Harvard Street.

 On Thursday (Jan.
 25), police went to the boy's school and spoke with staff, who said his appearance had changed drastically since November 2017.

-They said his eyes and cheeks were sunken and his skin tone changed.
+They said his eyes and cheeks were sunken and his skin tone had changed.
 Staff also noticed the boy was eating from trashcans and hoarding and stealing food from other students.

 Staff also said the boy's parents were evasive when confronted about the issues, adding that they refused to bring the boy clean clothes.